 By derogation, if the visual advertisements, technical promotional material or paper based distance selling is printed in black and white, the colour of the arrow can be in black and white in that visual advertisements, technical promotional material or paper based distance selling.

-Telemarketing based distance selling must specifically inform the customer of the energy classes of the product and of the range of energy classes available on the label, and that the customer can access the label and the product information sheet through the product database website, or by requesting a printed copy.
+Telemarketing based distance selling except distance selling on the internet for which Annex VIII shall apply, must specifically inform the customer of the energy classes of the product and of the range of energy classes available on the label, and that the customer can access the label and the product information sheet through the product database website, or by requesting a printed copy.

 For all the situations mentioned in points 1 to 3 and 5, it must be possible for the customer to obtain, on request, a printed copy of the label and the product information sheet.